greenelab/readables/README.md

 This repository is designed to hold papers members of the lab might be interested in reading.
 One can also use this repository to find papers for greenelab's journal club.

 ## Add a Paper
-To add a paper please open a new github issue with the title of the paper as the title fo the issue.
+To add a paper please open a new github issue with the title of the paper as the title of the issue.
 Attach a label called paper to the issue.
 Lastly, for the body of the issue please use the provided template:

 > Abstract: \<abstract body here\>
 >